kshurik/rekkobook/docs/chapter1/collab_filter.md

 interests.
 It is based on the notion that people who have similar tastes and preferences in one domain are likely to have similar tastes and preferences in a different domain.
-The collaborative filtering technique seeks to identify users who have similar tastes and preferences, based on their past interactions, and then use those users' interactions of items to predict relevance of similar items for the user.
+The collaborative filtering technique seeks to identify users who have similar tastes and preferences, based on their past interactions, and then use those users' interactions of items to predict the relevance of similar items for the user.
 The goal of collaborative filtering is to use the opinions of other people to make predictions about a user’s preferences and interests.
 This is done by finding users who have similar tastes and preferences as the user in question, and then using those users’ ratings of items to make predictions about how the user would rate the same items.